byteme980/recipes-md/src/markdown-pages/overnight-oats.md

 ## Steps

-Mix ingredients in a pint sized mason jar.
+Mix ingredients in a pint-sized mason jar.
 Seal and put it in the fridge overnight.

+Eat cold, or warm up in the microwave for 1 min before eating.